 It looks like Vista SP1 may not provide much of a performance increases: http://exo-blog.blogspot.com/2007/11/vista-sp1-performance-dud.html

 If this is true, then it really is a shame, because my experience with Vista has definitely left me wanting for more performance.
 With light use of the OS (i.e. web browsing and email) I don’t feel Vista has that much lower performance than XP.
-But, when I use more system intensive application such as Developer tools (Visual Studio) or even basic Shell usage (copying, renaming and deleting files in Windows Explorer), Vista seems really slow.
+But, with more system-intensive application such as Developer tools (Visual Studio) or even basic Shell usage (copying, renaming and deleting files in Windows Explorer), Vista seems really slow.
 Actually, painfully slow.

-My personal opinion is: Microsoft tried to push too many unproven technologies into Vista too quickly (which is ironic considering how late the OS was).
+My personal opinion: Microsoft tried to push too many unproven technologies into Vista too quickly (ironic considering how late the OS was).
 And performance was never properly baked in.
-This unmanaged complexity resulted in an OS that is overly slow, unreliable, and immature.
-When I say immature I mean: it’s going to take a while for Vista to mature to the point where it’s generally considered the accepted Microsoft OS.
-This really isn’t any different from XP, where I’d argue that SP2 delivered maturation to XP.
-The big difference in my mind is: XP was never a bloated, wallowing, performance lackey.
+This unmanaged complexity resulted in an OS that’s overly slow, unreliable, and immature (going to take a while for Vista to mature to mainstream Microsoft OS).
+This really isn’t any different from XP, where I’d argue SP2 delivered maturation to XP.
+One big difference in my mind: XP was never a bloated, wallowing, performance lackey.

-Microsoft openly considers security critical (as they should), but when it comes to performance, it seems like they couldn’t care less… and I don’t really like that, because for me: Performance Is A Significant Part Of Usability.
-And, it’s not just the Vista team that is delivering a product with poor performance.
-I find the performance of Microsoft Office 2007 and Visual Studio 2005 also lacking.
-Especially Visual Studio 2005, which I consider was designed by and for executives (and not for the actual enduser).
+Microsoft openly considers security critical (as they should), but when it comes to performance I fear they couldn’t care less.
+I don’t really like that, because for me, Performance Is A Significant Part Of Usability.
+And, it’s not just the Vista team that’s delivering a product with poor performance.
+I find performance of Microsoft Office 2007 and Visual Studio 2005 also lacking.
+Especially Visual Studio 2005, which I consider designed by-and-for executives (not the actual end user).

-It is generally accepted as conventional wisdom that new versions of software get bigger and slower, but I observe major Microsoft products getting slower faster than hardware is getting faster.
+It’s generally accepted that new versions of software get bigger and slower, but I observe major Microsoft products getting slower faster than hardware is getting faster.
 To restate more clearly: Major Microsoft products get more sluggish than hardware gets faster.